danchoi/ruby_bashrockets.vim/README.md

     :Hashrockets   {foo: 'bar', boston: 'rocks'}        ==>   {:foo => 'bar', :boston => 'rocks'}

 You can select a range before entering these commands.
 They will apply the conversion to all the text in the range.
+Otherwise, the command is applied to the current line.

 You can also type the first few characters of either command and try to let Vim tab-autocomplete it.